RyanNerd/homeless-intake-manager-web/README.md

 You can clone these repos with:

 `git clone RyanNerd/homeless-intake-manager-web`

 `git clone RyanNerd/homeless-intake-manager-app`

+To Install and run the web component:

 `cd homeless-intake-manager-web`
 `npm install`

 Look at the `.env-example` and create a `.env` file that matches the example configuration.
+You should also have the web service running from `homeless-intake-manager-app`

-Once you have set up your `.env` you can run a dev web server with:
+Once you have set up your `.env` and have the web service running you can run a development web server with:

-`npm run dev-server`
+`npm run dev`